Main illustration: Annie Zhao

 While there are plenty of welcome page designs, the most successful ones show users how the app will deliver on its promises.

-Why your welcome page is important
+Why welcome pages are important

 Your users downloaded or subscribed to your app because you sold them something they find valuable.
 The welcome page is your first opportunity to show them how your product will meet their needs.
 It also does these three important jobs: